2017 World Series: Game 4

 Joc Pederson hit a three-run home run in Game 4.

 The starting pitchers for Game 4 were Alex Wood for the Dodgers and Charlie Morton for the Astros.
 Springer homered off Wood in the bottom of the sixth for the first run of the ballgame.
 It was the only hit Wood allowed in 5 2/3 innings pitched in the game.
 The Dodgers tied it in the bottom of the seventh when Cody Bellinger doubled with one out off Morton and Logan Forsythe singled off reliever Will Harris to score Bellinger.
 Morton struck out seven and only allowed three hits and one run in 61/3 innings.

 The game stayed tied until the Astro bullpen fell apart in the top of the ninth.
 Ken Giles allowed a single to Seager and hit Justin Turner with a pitch.
 Bellinger then drove in the go-ahead run with a double.
 Joe Musgrove relieved Giles and intentionally walked Forsythe to load the bases and allowed a sacrifice fly to Austin Barnes and a three-run homer to Joc Pederson.
 Alex Bregman hit a home run off of Kenley Jansen in the bottom of the ninth inning to cut the lead to four, but the Dodgers won the game to even up the series.
 The Astros had two hits in the game; both were home runs.
 This was the first game in World Series history where both starting pitchers allowed four or fewer baserunners.

 After Game 4, both teams' pitching coaches, Rick Honeycutt for the Dodgers and Brent Strom for the Astros, commented on how the baseball being used for the World Series is slicker than the baseball used during the regular season.
 Pitchers on both teams noted that this difference has made it more difficult for them to throw their sliders.

 Two years after this game, when MLB sanctioned the Astros for sign stealing during the 2017 season, Alex Wood said he and catcher Austin Barnes changed signs every ten pitches because the Dodgers had suspected the Astros of sign stealing.
-Wood later said that the team tried to get Clayton Kershaw, Game 5 starter, to follow the same method, but Kershaw did not think it was necessary and did not want to disrupt his routine.
+Wood also stated that the team tried to get Clayton Kershaw, Game 5 starter, to follow the same method, but Kershaw did not think it was necessary and did not want to disrupt his routine.